trapexit/mergerfs/README.md

 See above first.

-If/when mergerfs is rewritten to use the low-level API then it'll be plausible to support system libfuse but till then its simply too much work to manage the differences across the versions.
+If/when mergerfs is rewritten to use the low-level API then it'll be plausible to support system libfuse but till then it's simply too much work to manage the differences across the versions.

 #### Why use mergerfs over mhddfs?